top of page

 satgen.001.png

-I develop a semi-analytic model ("SatGen") for generating satellite galaxy populations for host systems of desired halo mass, redshift, and environment, incorporating halo-response to baryon feedback.
+I develop a semi-analytic framework ("SatGen") for generating and evolving satellite galaxy populations in host systems of desired mass, redshift, and environment, incorporating the dynamical laws known as tidal evolutionary tracks as well as the sturctural response of dark-matter (sub)halos to baryon processes.

 Galaxy-halo connection